 Lesson 5: Mindfulness and Focused Attention (August 2nd)

 Lesson 6: Mindfulness and Wisdom (stay tuned for start date)

 Lesson 7: Bare Awareness

 Lesson 9: Mindfulness of Death

 Lesson 10: Mindfulness in the Buddha’s Quest for Awakening

 Lesson 12: Contemporary Mindfulness

-You will have to contact me directly to participate in this program.
+We have taken a break in the Analayo program to start the program on the Seven Factors of Awakening.
+That program is likely to take most of the next 8 months starting September, 2021.
+When we are ready to come back to Analayo, you will have to contact me directly to participate in this program.
 We meet Monday nights at 6:00 to meditate and the program for the week begins at 6:30.
 Since Covid, we have continued on the Zoom platform.
 Our usual meetings are at the Eastwood Village Community Center, 1312 2 Mile Cir E, Wilmington, NC.
-For information and online links, contact me at email@example.com.
+For information and online links, contact me at firstname.lastname@example.org.
 There is no charge for this program but you are invited to make a donation to support our programs and our periodic donations to teachers we support.